RobertMcIsaac/WorkoutTracker/README.md

-# Activitips (previously WeatherOrNot)
+# WeatherOrNot

-Aweb app designed to generate exercises and track workouts
+A web app designed to generate exercises and track workouts

 ## Table of Contents